For Parents

 • Establish a strategy before lessons start to keep from being worn down by children who would rather do something other than practice; they have vast stores of energy for these discussions.
 Some parents set a specific time to practice (e.g., while dinner is being prepared or after school before going out to play), others leave the time flexible, but don’t permit certain privileges until practice is done.

-• A general practice template might look like this:
+• A general practice template for an intermediate student might look like this:

-Practicing is when the student follows the lesson assignment carefully, starting with scales and exercises, then reviews new groups or measures learned the day before, and moves on to learn more new groups or measures.
-Thinking before playing is one of the first skills that students must learn – many dive in and play the wrong thing.
+Practicing is when the student follows the lesson assignment carefully, starting with scales or exercises, then reviews new groups or measures learned the day before, and moves on to learn more new groups or measures.

-Noodling is carelessly playing through old pieces from the beginning, making mistakes and not fixing them.
+Noodling is carelessly playing through old pieces from the beginning, usually too fast and making mistakes that aren’t corrected.

 Reviewing old pieces means working on them mindfully and improving details for better performance.